-Most banks and credit card companies now issue NFC-enabled cards, and today’s devices, from smartphones to smartwatches, come equipped with NFC technology as well.
-This enables consumers to use digital wallets like Apple Pay, Samsung Pay, or Google Pay to make purchases with their phone, for instance.
+Most banks and credit card companies now issue NFC-enabled cards, and today’s devices, from smartphones to smartwatches, are also NFC-equipped.
+This lets consumers use digital wallets like Apple Pay, Samsung Pay, or Google Pay to make purchases with their phone, for instance.

-NFC technology relies on a circuit chip and antenna embedded within the customer’s card or smart device, enabling it to communicate with your payment terminal.
-When a customer places their payment method within a few inches of the terminal, it sends a secure, one-time token allowing the transaction to go through.
+NFC technology relies on a circuit chip and antenna embedded in the customer’s card or smart device, enabling it to communicate with your payment terminal.
+When a customer places their payment method near the terminal, it sends a secure, one-time token allowing the transaction to go through.
 This unique token can only be used to make that particular purchase.

 Contactless payments are gaining popularity for a reason.
 Here are the key benefits they bring to businesses and consumers alike:

 - Added hygiene.
 Contactless payment methods eliminate the need for cash or cards to exchange hands, reducing the spread of germs.
 In fact, Mastercard’s 2020 study found that safety and cleanliness were key reasons consumers preferred contactless payments.